goatgirl86/14_Tableau_BikeSharing/README.md

 ![image](https://user-images.githubusercontent.com/92705556/159193212-af6beec4-8a87-41b6-a9c3-319f8e502efb.png)

 Viz 5: Trips by User Type, split by Gender.
-This figure illustrates that most rides are taken by “Subscribers” and are taken by taken by men on Thursday.
+This figure illustrates that most rides are taken by “Subscribers” and are taken by men on Thursdays.

 ![image](https://user-images.githubusercontent.com/92705556/159193222-fcb7f6ce-bb95-42bc-978e-27e85d83f681.png)